 Jump-starting your employment search

 Finding work without support networks and knowledge of the local labour market can be a challenge.
-If you are a spouse or partner re-locating to Kingston with a faculty member, archivist, librarian or senior academic administrator employed by Queen's, and you are planning to seek employment in Kingston, you are invited to contact Monica Stewart at the Faculty Recruitment and Support Office to learn more about how we can help you jump-start your job search.
+If you are a spouse or partner re-locating to Kingston with a faculty member, archivist, librarian or senior academic administrator employed by Queen's, and you are planning to seek employment in Kingston, you are invited to contact our program to learn more about how we can help you jump-start your job search.

 Credential evaluation resources for Internationally Trained Professionals